MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/trusted-ai.md

 - Assessing data in the system's source to identify potential bias.

 - Designing AI algorithms to minimize data biases, such as finding the elimination of minority groups within data due to binning, grouping, and normalization (especially in traditional machine learning models like tree-based ones).
-Categorical AI design reiterates bias implications by exposing social, racial, and gender classes in industry verticals that rely on protected health information and personally identifiable information.
+Categorical AI design reiterates bias implications by exposing social, racial, and gender classes in industry verticals that rely on protected health information (PHI) and personally identifiable information (PII).

 - Monitoring and alerts about target leakage to strengthen the model's development.